Ensign Pulver: Production

-Ensign Pulver began production under the working title "Mr. Pulver and the Captain".
+Ensign Pulver began production under the working title Mr. Pulver and the Captain.
 Location scenes for the film were shot in Mexico City and Acapulco, Mexico.

-Actor Jack Nicholson took it upon himself to assist director Josh Logan with casting, becoming an informal "assistant producer."
+Actor Jack Nicholson assisted director Josh Logan with casting, becoming an informal "assistant producer".
 Logan, who hoped that the film would repeat the success of Mister Roberts, recognized that it had fallen short of that mark, writing in his autobiography:

 We thought we had everyone in the picture that anyone could ask for ...
 But we had left out the most important thing: the catalytic agent, Mister Roberts.
 And without him, the story falls into shreds.
 No one really cares about the others enough to create suspense as to the outcome.

 In the original film, Jack Lemmon had won an Academy Award for Best Supporting Actor for his portrayal of Ensign Pulver, James Cagney had played the Captain, William Powell was Doc, and Henry Fonda portrayed Mister Roberts.